Capsup/mjp-maersk/readme.md

     ├── Controllers             # The implementation of the Controllers for the API
     ├── Models                  # Regular old DTOs are implemented here
     ├── Services                # Implementation of services
-        ├── Interfaces          # Interfaces for the services
+    │   └──Interfaces           # Interfaces for the services
-    ├── program.cs              # The main program, starting the Kestrel webserver and configuring the IoC container among other middleware.
+    └── program.cs              # The main program, starting the Kestrel webserver and configuring the IoC container among other middleware.

 Services use both an interface and a concrete implementation, to make it easier to use them in the IoC container as well as allowing unit testing of each component, separate from each other.
 It also reduces coupling.